SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 First, you need to choose between the following two options:

-* **Create new database** – use this when configuring SysKit Point for the first time, and if the account running the Configuration Wizard has proper privileges on the SQL server to create new databases.
+* **Create a new database** – use this when configuring SysKit Point for the first time, and if the account running the Configuration Wizard has proper privileges on the SQL server to create new databases.
 * **Use existing database** – if you have your SQL database pre-created by your SQL administrator, or if you already configured SysKit Point and are just upgrading to a newer version of SysKit Point, or modifying settings.

 ### Database Configuration